How do I optimize my Cookie banner? 5 ways (+ Bonus Tip)

 2. Transparency and simplicity

 Users should immediately understand what the pop-up screen is about.
-Balance transparency and privacy in the cookie banner.
+Strike a balance between transparency and privacy in the cookie banner.
 Users should immediately know what consent means for their personal data.
 This promotes trust and informed decision-making.

 3. Color and position of buttons.